Metafyzik/tennis-club/README.md

 - Court reservation with various filtering
 - Admin and user roles
 - RESTful API with DTO-based communication
-- In-memory H2 database with Liquibase migrations
+- Postgres database with Liquibase migrations
+- Unit and integration tests

 ## 🧩 Architecture